Last updated Sep. 16, 2023 by Charles Zemub

 On average, the most common periods provided by most financial institutions on CDs are usually three, six, twelve, twenty-four, or sixty months max.

 A word of caution: Avoid creating a CD account that has a too lengthy maturation date.
-You don’t want your money to be locked up when you need it, especially when withdrawing it early can cost you money.
+You don’t want your money locked up when you need it, especially when withdrawing it early can cost you money.

 When Not to Open a CD

-In today’s interest rate climate, some high-yield savings accounts pay higher interest rates than CDs.
+In today’s interest rate climate, some high-yield savings accounts pay higher rates than CDs.
 Opting for a standard savings account with no time constraints on withdrawals might be a better option.
 As a plus, you’ll be able to earn greater interest from these accounts.

-Finally, the early-withdrawal penalty charged when you remove your funds before the maturity date is perhaps the largest disadvantage of a CD.
-The early withdrawal penalties are not to be taken lightly as they can be very costly so consider your options thoroughly.
+Finally, the early withdrawal penalty charged when you remove your funds before the maturity date is perhaps the largest disadvantage of a CD.
+The early withdrawal penalties are not to be taken lightly as they can be very costly, so consider your options thoroughly.

 When selecting a CD, there are several variables to consider.
 First and foremost, when do you require the funds?
 Consider CDs with a shorter time if you need them right now.
-However, if you’re saving for a five-year goal, go for a CD with a longer-term and greater interest rate.
+However, if saving for a five-year goal, go for a CD with a longer-term and greater interest rate.

 Take into account the current economic situation.
-CD laddering can be a wise strategy if interest rates appear to be rising or if you wish to open many CDs.
+CD laddering can be a wise strategy if interest rates appear to be rising or if you wish to open many CDs

 Top CD Strategies

-Here’re some of the creative ways you can maximize your CD accounts:
+Here are some of the creative ways you can maximize your CD accounts:

 1. CD Laddering